18 IT Lead jobs in New Zealand

 **About you**

-You will have a high level of experience in design delivery for water and wastewater capital projects, with significant experience in infrastructure projects, **(ideally with strong treatment plant experience OR large pipeline experience)** and the ability to jump into already established projects.
+You will have a high level of experience in design delivery for water and wastewater projects, with significant experience in infrastructure projects, **(ideally with strong planning and design development experience)** and the ability to jump into already established projects.

 You also enjoy providing direction and support to others and are committed to bringing multi-discipline teams together to operate efficiently and to consistently deliver quality service on time and on budget.
 The opportunities for knowledge and resource sharing with our other offices across New Zealand and the world make this an exciting challenge for someone passionate about bringing the best practice to our clients' challenges.